Theodor Weissenberger: Oak Leaves to the Knight's Cross

 Weissenberger was placed in command of 6.
 Staffel on 14 September 1943 and in October and November added five more victories to his score, four of which were achieved on 3 November over the Rybachy Peninsula.
-At the end of 1943, II.
+Later in November 1943, II.
 Gruppe (2nd Group) was ordered to relocate further south to the front near Nevel, Leningrad and Lake Ilmen.
 Relocating from Pskov, 6.
 Staffel arrived at their new airfield at Idritsa on 11 November 1943 and was in action again on 17 November.
 In January 1944, II.
 Gruppe was subordinated to Luftflotte 2 (2nd Air Fleet) in the middle sector of the Eastern Front in support of the defensive battles at Vitebsk.
 The Staffel flew combat missions from Orsha and Polotsk.
 Between 10:50 to 10:58 on 1 February 1944, Weissenberger achieved his fifth "ace-in-a-day", taking his total to 124.
 On 28 February, he claimed his 140th aerial victory.

 At the end of February 1944, II.
 Gruppe relocated again to Polotsk and then to Jakobstadt, present-day Jēkabpils in Latvia, and on 16 March Weissenberger claimed his 141st victory.
 Among his four victories claimed on 20 March were three Il-2 ground attack aircraft.
 On 25 March 1944, another "ace-in-a-day" achievement saw his total increase to 153 aerial victories.
 In late March 1944, II.
 Gruppe was transferred to the far north again, and was based at Alakurtti.
 Here they defended against the Vyborg–Petrozavodsk Offensive.

 Weissenberger was appointed Gruppenkommandeur (group commander) of II.
 Gruppe of JG 5 on 26 March 1944, succeeding Hauptmann Horst Carganico who was transferred.
 Command of 6.
 Staffel was passed to Oberleutnant Ernst Scheufele.
 He claimed three aircraft shot down on 4 April, and four more on 9 April, taking his victories from 159 to 162.
 At the end of April 1944, II.
 Gruppe relocated to Jakobstadt, withdrawing from the Arctic Front for the last time.
 On 17 May he claimed victories 169 to 172, and the next day shot down three Yakovlev Yak-9s, taking his total to 175.
 These were his last victories on the Eastern Front.
 At the end of May 1944, II.
 Gruppe was transferred to Defense of the Reich duties and was relocated to Gardelegen Airfield in Germany.